-under contract with Oxford University Press This is my book defending the Reasoning View, a comprehensive theory of normative reasons for action and motivating reasons for action, which is more plausible than anyone else's theory of either of those things.
-The book should come out in 2024.
-Email me if you want a copy of the manuscript, which (by the way) is awesome.
+Forthcoming February 2025 with Oxford University Press This is my book defending the Reasoning View, a comprehensive theory of normative reasons for action and motivating reasons for action, which is more plausible than anyone else's theory of either of those things.
+I also argue that the Reasons First crew has things exactly the wrong way around.
+Email me for an advance copy!

 Ethics 130, 1: 113-118 (2019) [final] 1.
 Review of David Sobel, From Valuing to Value The Philosophical Review 128, 2 (246-249) (2019) [final; draft] Work in ProgressIf you're looking for a visiting speaker or referee, this should give you a sense of what I'm working on.
 In some cases drafts are available upon request.